List of awards and nominations received by Helena Bonham Carter

-The following is a list of awards and nominations received by English actress Helena Bonham Carter.
-She has received many accolades including a British Academy Film Award, an International Emmy Award, and three Screen Actors Guild Awards as well as nominations for two Academy Awards, four British Academy Television Awards, nine Golden Globe Awards, and five Primetime Emmy Awards.
+Helena Bonham Carter is an English actress.
+She has received many accolades including three Actor Awards, a British Academy Film Award, an International Emmy Award, as well as nominations for two Academy Awards, four British Academy Television Awards, nine Golden Globe Awards, and five Primetime Emmy Awards.
+Bonham Carter was made a CBE in the 2012 New Year Honours list for services to drama, and Prime Minister David Cameron announced that she had been appointed to Britain's new national Holocaust Commission in January 2014.

 She gained acclaim for her role as Helena Schlegel in Howards End (1992) for which she was nominated for a BAFTA Award for Best Actress in a Supporting Role.
 She received Academy Award nominations for Best Actress for her role as Kate Croy in the period drama The Wings of the Dove (1997), and for Best Supporting Actress for her portrayal of Queen Elizabeth in the historical drama The Kings Speech (2010).
-For the later role she also received a BAFTA Award for Best Actress in a Supporting Role as well as nominations for a Golden Globe Award for Best Supporting Actress – Motion Picture and a Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.
-She received a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical nomination for her role as Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street (2007) and an Outstanding Cast in a Motion Picture for her role as Madame Thénardier in the musical Les Misérables (2012).
+For the later role she also received a BAFTA Award for Best Actress in a Supporting Role as well as nominations for a Golden Globe Award for Best Supporting Actress – Motion Picture and an Actor Award for Outstanding Performance by a Female Actor in a Supporting Role.
+She received a Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy nomination for her role as Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street (2007) and an Actor Award for Outstanding Performance by a Cast in a Motion Picture for her role as Madame Thénardier in the musical Les Misérables (2012).

-Carter is also known for her television roles, earning the International Emmy Award for Best Actress for her role as children's author Enid Blyton in Enid (2009).
-She received a Golden Globe Award nomination for her television roles portraying Marina Oswald Porter in the NBC film Fatal Deception: Mrs. Lee Harvey Oswald (1993) and Primetime Emmy Award nominations for her roles as Morgan le Fay in the NBC miniseries Merlin (1998), Ingrid Formanek in the HBO movie Live from Baghdad (2002), and Elizabeth Taylor in BBC television film Burton & Taylor (2013).
-For her portrayal of Princess Margaret, Countess of Snowdon in the Netflix drama series The Crown she received nominations for two Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series, and two Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film as well as two wins for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
+Bonham Carter is also known for her television roles, earning the International Emmy Award for Best Actress for her role as children's author Enid Blyton in Enid (2009).
+She received nomination for the Golden Globe Award for Best Actress – Miniseries or Television Film for portraying Marina Oswald Porter in the NBC film Fatal Deception: Mrs. Lee Harvey Oswald (1993) and Primetime Emmy Award nominations for her roles as Morgan le Fay in the NBC miniseries Merlin (1998), Ingrid Formanek in the HBO movie Live from Baghdad (2002), and Elizabeth Taylor in BBC television film Burton & Taylor (2013).
+For her portrayal of Princess Margaret, Countess of Snowdon in the Netflix drama series The Crown she received nominations for two Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series, and two Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film as well as two wins for the Actor Award for Outstanding Performance by an Ensemble in a Drama Series.